Optimism over U.S.-China trade deal lifts equity markets

 “There’s still a level of uncertainty there but at least the rhetoric does not show he is digging his heels in, so the market has quite rightly taken it as a positive,” said Justin Onuekwusi, fund manager at Legal & General Investment Management.

-The rise in U.S. benchmark Treasury yields came after data showed core consumer prices rose in January, easing concerns about a drop in inflation.
+The rise in U.S. benchmark Treasury yields came after data showed core consumer prices rose in January.
 The core Consumer Price Index, excluding food and energy components, gained 0.2 percent, rising by the same margin for a fifth month.

 “The Fed’s new reaction function is they need to see inflationary pressures before they hike again, and clearly we’ve seen those inflationary pressures aren’t there,” said Mohammed Kazmi, portfolio manager at UBP in Geneva.